 - Group Therapy – In group therapy sessions, clients will interact with other clients and people, including personal and family relationships.
 Sometimes groups are for those that share similar life experiences or who have also struggled with an addiction to heroin and whereas other group therapy sessions will be with family or other personal relationships that will support the client during rehab and treatment.
 These therapy sessions are still very highly personal in nature; however, the focus is not solely on the individual and allows for other issues to be addressed outside of their own personal focus.

-Heroin Addiction Treatment And Dual Diagnosis
+Heroin Rehab Center And Dual Diagnosis Treatment

 Often, it is said that addiction to drugs (like heroin) and/or alcohol is simply a side effect of an underlying mental health issue (often undiagnosed or even misdiagnosed).
 Addiction treatment therapy also focuses on co-occurring (dual diagnosis) disorders like depression, anxiety, obsessive-compulsive disorders (OCD), just to name a few.